laujan/ProposalManager/Dynamics Integration/Documents/Setup Guide.md

       ---|-----
       `opportunity`|An arbitrary security string.
 You need to come up with some secret and you write it here.
       `connection`|An arbitrary security string.
 You need to come up with some secret and you write it here.
-6. Register the webhooks using the dynamics plugin registration tool.
+6. Register the webhooks using the Dynamics *Plugin Registration Tool*.
 For information on how to install the tool, check [this link](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/download-tools-nuget).
 To do this:
-   1. Run the plugin registration tool.
+   1. Run the Plugin Registration Tool.
    2. Click "CREATE NEW CONNECTION" and log in to Dynamics 365 with your administrator credentials.
    3. Click "Register" > "Register new Web Hook".
    4. Fill the form as follows: